-For my thrice-yearly north-east recommendations, I tend to scan through the listings of most north-east theatres (usually Newcastle Theatre Royal, Live Theatre, Northern Stage, Alphabetti Theatre, People’s Theatre, Royalty Theatre, Gala Theatre, Darlington Civic Theatre, Arc Stockton, Middlesbrough Theatre, York Theatre Royal, and the Stephen Joseph Theatre).
+Long answer; For my thrice-yearly north-east recommendations, I tend to scan through the listings of most north-east theatres (usually Newcastle Theatre Royal, Live Theatre, Northern Stage, Alphabetti Theatre, People’s Theatre, Royalty Theatre, Gala Theatre, Darlington Civic Theatre, Arc Stockton, Middlesbrough Theatre, York Theatre Royal, and the Stephen Joseph Theatre).
 For Festival Fringes, I scan though the programmes.
 From that, I primarily look for productions or companies I recognise, and make a decision based on past successes and how much I like the look of this one.

 Please note, however, that I have a lot of listings to look through and I miss things all the time.
 If I’ve previously written a favourable review of you, feel free to send me press releases of your latest show if you want to be on the safe side.